magomimmo/modern-cljs/doc/tutorial-16.md

 * add the [cljx plugin][16] to the project
 * configure the `:cljx` task
-* consequentely update the `:test-paths` keyword of the project
+* consequently update the `:test-paths` keyword of the project
-* consequentely update the `:source-paths` compiler option for each CLJS build
+* consequently update the `:source-paths` compiler option for each CLJS build

 Following is the interested code snippet from the `project.clj`